*This illustration is hypothetical and is not meant to represent any specific investment or imply any guaranteed rate of return.

-A financial advisor can help you create a personalized investment plan that looks at both inflation and your long-term goals, so you can retire with more confidence.
+We can help you create a personalized investment plan that looks at both inflation and your long-term goals, to help you retire with more confidence.

 4. Take your risk tolerance level into account

 What are your goals for investing?
 Are you comfortable losing money if the stock market performs poorly or does any sort of investment loss make you nervous?
-These are the types of questions to think about and discuss with an advisor to help gauge your tolerance for risk.
+These are the types of questions to think about and discuss with us to help gauge your tolerance for risk.

 Investors with more time to recoup market losses may be more comfortable taking risks.
 However, as you near retirement or if you’re already retired, you may want to adjust your risk tolerance to make sure your investments are consistent with your goals.

-Once you’ve determined how much risk you’re willing to accept and what your investing time frame is, your advisor can help you allocate assets and diversify your portfolio accordingly.
+Once you’ve determined how much risk you’re willing to accept and what your investing time frame is, we can help you allocate assets and diversify your portfolio accordingly.

 Take the risk tolerance quiz to figure out your own risk tolerance level.